mrsmkl/old-wasm-wiki/Merkleization-with-JIT.md

 * native C: 0.03 s factorial 1234567890 2.6 s
 * node.js JIT: 0.09 s factorial 1234567890 2.6 s

-## Gas metering

-To implement the metering in a way that it doesn't make everything 10x slower, I propose the following:
-* at the beginning of each function, add gas usage of all instructions in the function
-* at the beginning of each loop iteration, add gas usage of all instructions inside the loop
-* loops can be ignored when calculating the gas usage of a function

 ## Critical path

 Let's have a coarse measure of number of steps: Each function call is a step, and each loop iteration is a step.